sQUlearn/squlearn/docs/user_guide/executor.rst

 In-QPU parallelization (Qiskit only)
 ------------------------------------

-The Executor class supports QPU (Quantum Processing Unit) parallelization for Qiskit backends, enabling simultaneous measurements of the same quantum circuit on the quantum hardware by duplicating the circuit.
+The :class:`Executor <squlearn.Executor>` class supports QPU (Quantum Processing Unit) parallelization for Qiskit backends, enabling simultaneous measurements of the same quantum circuit on the quantum hardware by duplicating the circuit.
 This feature significantly enhances the efficiency of quantum computation by reducing the number of required shots.
-However, it's essential to note that utilizing QPU parallelization may introduce additional noise and hardware errors due to increased qubitd utilization and cross-talk.
+However, it's essential to note that utilizing QPU parallelization may introduce additional noise and hardware errors due to increased qubit utilization and crosstalk.

 The QPU parallelization parameter ``qpu_parallelization`` determines the number of parallel evaluations of the Quantum Circuit on the QPU.
-When qpu_parallelization is set to an integer value, it specifies the exact number of parallel executions, for instance:
+When ``qpu_parallelization`` is set to an :py:class:`int` value, it specifies the exact number of parallel executions, for instance:

 .. code-block:: python

    executor = Executor(..., qpu_parallelization=4)

-This configuration instructs the Executor to duplicate all circuit executions four times and execute them concurrently on the QPU.
+This configuration instructs the :class:`Executor <squlearn.Executor>` to duplicate all circuit executions four times and execute them concurrently on the QPU.

 Alternatively, setting ``qpu_parallelization`` to ``"auto"`` enables automatic determination of the parallelization level.
-In this mode, the Executor dynamically adjusts the degree of parallelization to maximize the number of possible parallel circuit measurements, for example:
+In this mode, the :class:`Executor <squlearn.Executor>` dynamically adjusts the degree of parallelization to maximize the number of possible parallel circuit measurements, for example:

 .. code-block:: python